Happy 18th Birthday School Census

 But they do share individual identity data now.

-Many commercial companies receive fully named data, in particular benchmarking companies to support the accountability market, who sell processed data back to schools.
+Many commercial companies receive fully identifying data, some that are named, in particular benchmarking companies to support the accountability market, who sell processed data back to schools.
 But even without names, every release recorded as an ‘external data share’ and in the third party register, is identifying data.
-Otherwise it could simply be published.
+Otherwise it could simply be published as open data.

 In addition to identifiable data being given away for commercial purposes, it has become far from the innocent data collection teachers were told it would be.
 Identifying data are used for far more sinister purposes now too.